TOOP4EU/toop-commander/README.md

 To compile the entire project, run "mvn verify".

-To run the application, go to `./target` dir run `java -jar toop-commander-0.10.6-bundle.jar` and open `http://localhost:10101` to verify that it is working.
+To run the application, go to `./target` dir run `java -jar toop-commander-{VERSION}-bundle.jar` and open `http://localhost:10101` to verify that it is working.

 After deploying the `/to-dc` and `/to-dp` endpoints, it will enter command line mode for sending messages to the configured connector.